asciamanna/asciamanna.github.io/_drafts/misconceptions-of-pair-programming.md

 tags: ['pair programming', 'extreme programming']
 ---

 Pair programming has increased in awareness over the years with it's inclusion in eXtreme Programming (XP), as one of the twelve core XP practices.
 Despite the increase in awareness it remains misunderstood and under utilized by agile software teams.
-In this post I am going to discuss the misconceptions about pair programming.
+In this post I am going to discuss some misconceptions of pair programming.
 In a follow-up post I will discuss its benefits, and how to encourage the practice in organizations that have doubts about its merits.

 I recommend pair programming as an essential practice for modern development teams.
 Hopefully, dispelling some of the myths and misconceptions and focusing on its benefits will encourage more organizations to not only try, but master this practice.